 The CAAT Plan's investment strategy is developed out of an asset-liability analysis and detailed risk assessment.
-The Plan’s $8 billion pension fund is well-diversified across a broad range of public and private asset classes and return sources.
+The Plan’s pension fund is well-diversified across a broad range of public and private asset classes and return sources.
 The guiding principles laid out in our Statement of Investment Policies and Procedures (SIPP) help ensure our assets are invested in a prudent and skillful manner, and follow the highest standards for quality, compliance and performance that will contribute to the long-term sustainability of the pension fund.

 Our team of investment professionals oversees the Plan’s investment strategy as set out in our Board of Trustees-approved investment policies.
 We select investment management firms, funds and co-investments that meet our criteria and quality standards, and we monitor their performance against targets for both returns and for risk.
 The end result is a well-diversified portfolio of public and private market investments that reduces risk and is expected to meet our long term required rate of return.